-The CS5464 is a watt-hour meter on a chip.
+The CS5467 is a watt-hour meter on a chip.
 It measures line voltage and current and calculates active, reactive, apparent power, energy, power factor, and RMS voltage and current.

-There are two separate inputs to measure line, ground, and/or neutral current enabling the meter to detect tampering and to continue operating.
 An internal RMS voltage reference can be used if voltage measurement is disabled by tampering.

-Four $\Delta\Sigma$ analog-to-digital converters are used to measure voltage, two currents, and temperature.
+Four $\Delta\Sigma$ analog-to-digital converters are used to measure two voltages and two currents.
+Optionally, voltage2 channel can be used for temperature measurement.

-The CS5464 is designed to interface to a variety of voltage and current sensors.
+The CS5467 is designed to interface to a variety of voltage and current sensors.